huggingface/transformers/docs/source/en/model_sharing.md

 ## Setup

 Before sharing a model to the Hub, you will need your Hugging Face credentials.
 If you have access to a terminal, run the following command in the virtual environment where 🤗 Transformers is installed.
-This will store your access token in your Hugging Face cache folder (`~/.cache/` by default):
+This will store your access token in your Hugging Face cache folder (by default `~/.cache/`):

 ```bash
 huggingface-cli login